Physics-Lee/coding-homework-of-C-Neuro/electrophysiological data of H1 cell of the fly/README.md

 Why is there a dip below 6 ms in the histogram for the actual spike train?: Refactory.

-What are the coefficents of variation (see lecture note) for the two spike trains and why might they differ?: Real data has bigger $\sigma$
+What are the coefficents of variation (see lecture note) for the two spike trains and why might they differ?: Real data has bigger $\sigma$.

+Why is there a dip at a lag of 2 ms in the autocorrelation of the actual spike train?
+Is there a dip for the synthetic train too? emm. **maybe the time-resolution**